What is Vagus Nerve Stimulation?

 What does the Vagus Nerve Stimulation procedure involve?

-The VNS Therapy system is comprised of two parts: the generator and the lead (wire that connects the generator to the vagus nerve).
-Typically surgery requires 60 – 90 minutes, and is performed under general anesthesia.
+The VNS Therapy system is comprised of two parts: the generator and the lead (a wire that connects the generator to the vagus nerve).
+Typically surgery to implant the system requires 60 – 90 minutes and is performed under general anesthesia.

 - Two incisions are made, each about 5-6 cm long, one on the skin in the left chest area, and the other on the left side of the neck.

-- A small pulse generator, about the size of a stopwatch, is surgically implanted in the patient’s upper left chest area.
+- A small pulse generator, about the size of two $2 coins stacked up, is surgically implanted in the person’s upper left chest area.

 - A wire is tunneled under the skin and attached to the vagus nerve in the neck.